 The Investment Company draws the investors' attention to the fact that any investor will only be able to fully exercise his investor rights directly against the fund, notably the right to participate in general shareholders' meetings if the investor subscribed the fund shares himself and in his own name.
 In cases where an investor invests in the fund through an intermediary investing into the fund in his own name but on behalf of the investor, (i) it may not always be possible for the investor to exercise certain shareholder rights directly against the fund and (ii) an investor's right to indemnification in the event of NAV errors/ non-compliance with the investment rules applicable to the respective sub-fund may be impacted and only exercisable indirectly.
-Investors are advised to take advice on their of such data (GDPR) and related implementing rules and guidelines issued by competent data protection and financial authorities.
-Further information on the handling of personal data is available on the Management Company's website at https://www.dws.com/en-lu/footer/legal-resources/privacy-notice/.
-The Management Company and Its service providers may transfer personal data of Investors to their supporting parties and/or delegates.
+Investors are advised to take advice on their rights.